 Full access to hardware and OS features

-Native apps provide full access to a device’s built-in features, such as GPS data, contact list, camera, microphone, gyroscope, and accelerometer, making it easier to work with and also perform faster.
+Mobile apps that require high-end features benefit from native development.
+Native apps provide full access to a device’s built-in features, such as GPS data, camera, microphone, gyroscope, and accelerometer, making it easier to work with and perform faster.
 These capabilities are essential for apps that require device data, like geographical location or device movement.
-Mobile apps that require high-end features and faster turnaround time benefit from native development.

-Native development suits high-end apps like games that require high user interaction and attention.
 Native Android and iOS apps provide a natural experience for their users by following specific UI standards shared by apps developed for these platforms.
-This enables developers to make app interfaces and navigation much more accessible for users.
-Native apps inherit their devices’ OS interfaces, making them look and feel like a wholly integrated part of the device.
+These standards enable developers to make app interfaces and navigation much more accessible.

 Enhanced speed and performance

 The average attention span of users is very short, and they can get frustrated if apps have excessive load times.
-Native apps are much faster when it comes to performance and load times.
-Native apps take advantage the mobile device’s memory cache, offering quicker and more refined performance than hybrid apps as they are developed explicitly for a given operating system.
-High performance with native apps helps users access and browse through an app’s content quickly.
-Native apps are ideal for processor-intensive and highly demanding apps, such as 3D games or audio-processing apps.
+Native apps are a bit faster when it comes to performance and load times, making them ideal for processor-intensive and highly demanding apps, such as 3D games, GPS, or audio-processing apps.
 For example, geofencing in a react native app may load slower and operate less smoothly.